opendocsg/slw-judgments-backfill/2011_SGHC_54/report.md

 _Failure to adduce corroborative evidence of the victims’ injuries_

 40     There is no evidence to support PW1’s alleged injuries apart from his own assertion accompanied by PW2’s supporting testimony.
 As highlighted above, PW1’s allegation of injuries runs contrary to the independent evidence given by several police officers.
 As for PW2’s alleged injury to his hip, the Prosecution submitted during the appeal before me that it was sufficiently corroborated by PW4’s evidence and medical evidence was therefore not required.
-The Prosecution relied on the following passage from _Sahadevan s/o Gundan v Public Prosecutor_ [2003] 1 SLR(R) 145 (“ _Sahadevan_ ”) (at [32]):
+The Prosecution relied on the following passage from _Sahadevan s/o Gundan v Public Prosecutor_ <span class="citation">[2003] 1 SLR(R) 145</span> (“ _Sahadevan_ ”) (at [32]):

  Counsel for the appellant submitted that the district judge had erred in that Sgt Zul's testimony should not have been relied upon as the basis to find that hurt had been caused to Pandi.
 It was